 After another successful round of schools in the Fall of 2019, we are excited to get the ball rolling again in 2020.
-Our goal is to give each individual a better understanding of a systematic approach to streamer fishing using techniques developed by Kelly and his guide staff.
-Through detailed seminars and expert instruction, we will teach you the necessary skills and knowledge base needed to maximize your odds at a fish of a lifetime.
-Our classroom will be the Madison River, a blue ribbon trout stream that needs little introduction, and the Fall season provides the solitude that very [...]
+Our goal is to give each individual a better understanding of a systematic approach to streamer fishing using techniques developed by Kelly and his guide staff in Montana.
+Through detailed seminars and expert instruction, we will teach you the necessary skills and knowledge base needed to maximize your odds at your fishing of a lifetime.
+Our classroom will be the Madison River, a blue ribbon trout stream that needs little introduction, and the Fall season provides the solitude [...]

 Madison River Dam: 1,170 cfs Kirby: 1,270 cfs Although streamer fishing is still a good bet right now, every day that passes brings us closer and closer to winter fishing (basically what we consider unproductive streamer fishing).
 We fished between the lakes for about 4 hours yesterday, and there were actually a few people out there to share the river with, which is always nice to see (especially if there are bears around).
 In a relative way however, there are basically no crowds, and chances are that you'll have large pieces of water all to yourself when you hit the [...]

 Kelly and I just got back from a little three day trip, and while we took a lot more pictures...they just pale in comparison to this one.
 This 32" Rainbow ate a Black Sex Dungeon right before dark, and was safely released.

 Feels like Winter out there (probably because it is), but there is still plenty of good fishing and miles of solitude to be had.
 We are still fishing streamers with success in the wade section and between the lakes, but the fish are definitely a little more sluggish this week in response to colder water temperatures.